TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 "Ok I'm coming."

-## Making

-I told him that this would either be my making or my breaking, and he said "It'll be your making, lad."

 ## Football

 "Ok, Josh, you're in school very early with me this morning, so I'd like to ask you to help me get the classroom ready.
 Is that ok?"